GenericMappingTools/2020-unavco-course/INSTALL.md

 scripts.
 Any editor is fine and may use your preferred one.
-If you don't have one, we recommend installing the "Stable" version of [Visual Studio Code](https://code.visualstudio.com/) on Linux, Mac, or Windows.
+If you don't have one, we recommend installing the "Stable" version of [Visual Studio Code](https://code.visualstudio.com/) on Linux, macOS, or Windows.
 Installers and instructions are available on their website.